-Benefit-eligible Employees, except faculty, may convert up to four days (32 hours) of accrued sick leave to vacation annually provided the following conditions are met:

-- 1. The employee has accumulated 48 days (384 hours) of sick leave by January 1, and during the following calendar year the employee uses fewer than four days of sick leave (32 hours). - 2.
-The conversion will be calculated based on the number of sick leave days used during the calendar year:
+- Employees in Benefits Eligible positions, except Faculty, may convert up to four days (32 hours) of accrued sick leave to vacation annually provided the following conditions are met: - a.
+The employee has accumulated 48 days (384 hours) of sick leave by January 1, and during the following calendar year the employee uses fewer than four days of sick leave (32 hours).

-b.
-If 1 day of sick leave is used, 3 days will be converted to vacation with the remaining 8 days accrued as sick leave.

-c.
-If 2 days of sick leave are used, 2 days will be converted to vacation with the remaining 8 days accrued as sick leave.

-d.
-If 3 days of sick leave are used, 1 day will be converted to vacation with the remaining 8 days accrued as sick leave.

-e.
-If 4 or more days of sick leave are used, the employee is not eligible for the sick leave conversion.

-- 3. Employees who have reached the maximum sick leave accrual of 130 days (1,040 hours) at the beginning of the year will have up to 4 days of sick leave converted to vacation annually as long as they use 8 or fewer days of sick leave throughout the year. - 4.
+- 2. The conversion will be calculated based on the number of sick leave days used during the calendar year: - a.
+If 0 days of sick leave are used, 4 days will be converted to vacation with the remaining 8 days accrued as sick leave. - b.
+If 1 day of sick leave is used, 3 days will be converted to vacation with the remaining 8 days accrued as sick leave. - c.
+If 2 days of sick leave are used, 2 days will be converted to vacation with the remaining 8 days accrued as sick leave. - d.
+If 3 days of sick leave are used, 1 day will be converted to vacation with the remaining 8 days accrued as sick leave. - e.
+If 4 or more days of sick leave are used, the employee is not eligible for the sick leave conversion. - Employees who have reached the maximum sick leave accrual of 130 days (1,040 hours) at the beginning of the year will have up to 4 days of sick leave converted to vacation annually as long as they use 8 or fewer days of sick leave throughout the year. - 4.
 Conversion of eligible sick leave to vacation will occur automatically but may be returned to sick leave if the Human Resources Division is directed to do so in writing by the employee within a reasonable time following the conversion. - 5.
 Conversion of sick leave will not increase the maximum allowable limits on vacation accrual.
-(See PPM 2-41, Vacation Policy).
+(See Policy 5-301, Vacation Policy).